Understanding R&D Tax Credits

 The SME scheme is classed as a ‘notifiable State Aid’, so if you’ve already received a State Aid grant for this project, it may affect your claim.

-How much R&D can I claim for?
+How much can we get?

 How much you can claim for depends on your company size.
 SMEs can claim an effective 14-33% on qualifying costs.
 For large companies, a tax relief credit of effectively 8.8% is available under the Research and Development Expenditure Credit scheme.
 Use our handy R&D Tax Calculator to find out how much your claim could be worth.